oskccy/linear-regression-from-scratch/README.md

 ## Running the Predictions

 ### main.py
 The `main.py` file is the main entry point for running the linear regression predictions.
-It initializes the dataset, normalizes the features, runs the gradient descent algorithm, and outputs the predicted results.
+It initializes the dataset, normalizes the features, runs the gradient descent algorithm on the given cost function, and outputs the predicted parameter weights into a linear relation.

 ### Installation and Execution
 To run the predictions, follow these steps: